almereyda/awesome-starred/README.md

 ## Python

+- [modoboa-dmarc](https://github.com/modoboa/modoboa-dmarc) - A set of tools to use DMARC through Modoboa.
 - [exabgp](https://github.com/Exa-Networks/exabgp) - The BGP swiss army knife of networking
 - [floweaver](https://github.com/ricklupton/floweaver) - View flow data as Sankey diagrams
 - [inkscape-open-symbols](https://github.com/Xaviju/inkscape-open-symbols) - Open source SVG symbol sets that can be used as Inkscape symbols